 In the case of a termination of membership ‘for cause’, you should include

 NOTE: A membership may also be terminated by special resolution at a members’ meeting.

-In this section you should include provisions outlining whether the co-op will issue membership share certificates (normally co-ops will not, but they may issue receipts for the purchase of membership shares) and liens for indebtedness if members are allowed to borrow from the co-operative.
+While writing co-op bylaws in Manitoba, this section should include provisions outlining whether the co-op will issue membership share certificates (normally co-ops will not, but they may issue receipts for the purchase of membership shares) and liens for indebtedness if members are allowed to borrow from the co-operative.
 The co-operative can enforce liens on members’ shares, any property held in the co-op, or sums payable to the member (e.g. patronage returns or dividends).

 This section of the sample bylaws contains provisions for two important financial aspects of a co-operative: the general reserve and surplus.
 Bylaws regulating reserves should establish the creation of a general reserve fund and identify the minimum percentage of the co-op’s total assets (including property, cash reserves, and working capital) that the general reserve must make up before patronage returns will be issued.
 Unless the co-operative owns property, the general reserve will make up most of the co-op’s assets; it may be useful to set a target based on the co-op’s revenue or expenses (e.g. 80% of one year’s revenue).